 Latency is particularly important to monitor for applications that require high IOPS.
 Usually performance issues with latency are related to volume activity, and hence optimizing the volume blocks helps resolve high latency.
 Applications Manager's AWS performance monitoring solution helps you monitor the response times of various operations and reduce the MTTR by accurately pinpointing the source of the bottleneck.

 It's necessary to monitor all of the AWS services that are being used to keep your applications running at peak performance.
-Applications Manager's AWS performance monitoring tool provides monitoring for commonly used services like:
+Applications Manager's AWS performance monitoring supports popular services like: